InsertKoinIO/nowinandroid/MIGRATION_GUIDE.md

 Koin ties the instance to the Activity lifecycle automatically.
 When the Activity dies, the instance is cleaned up.
 No leaks, no manual management.

-### KSP-Based DSL Generation
+### KSP Generation & Compile Safety

-Koin Annotations uses KSP to generate Koin DSL code from your annotations at compile time.
+Koin Annotations uses KSP to consolidate annotations metadata and generate Koin DSL code at compile time.
 This gives you compile-time safety - missing dependencies fail the build with clear error messages, not at runtime.

 It's worth noting that Koin itself has never used reflection.
 The annotations provide a faster, more scalable workflow on top of Koin's existing DSL.
 You get the developer experience of annotations with the performance of generated code.

 ### Version 2.3 Update

-Koin Annotations 2.3 primarily extends KSP compatibility to support the latest KSP versions and Kotlin compiler updates.
+Koin Annotations 2.3.0 works with KSP 2.3.1, bringing compatibility with the latest Kotlin compiler and KSP versions.
 The core features from 2.2 remain the foundation for enterprise migration scenarios like this one.

 ---